MastarCheeze/study-notes/physics/answer-bank.md

 ### What is transverse wave

-Oscillations perpendicular to direction of travel
+Vibrations perpendicular to direction of travel

 ### What is longitudinal wave

-Oscillations parallel to direction of travel
+Vibrations parallel to direction of travel \
+and have compressions and rarefactions

+### What is compression

+Part of wave where **pressure** is high \
+and molecules are further apart

 ### What is rarefaction

 Part of wave where **pressure** is low \
 and molecules are closer together

-### What is compression

-Part of wave where **pressure** is high \
-and molecules are further apart

 ### What is critical angle